-Distribution: In its present circumscription, Blepharodon is polyphyletic (Liede-Schumann et al., 2005) with 28 species from Central and South America.
+Distribution: In its present circumscription, Blepharodon is polyphyletic (Liede-Schumann et al. 2005) with 26 species from Central and South America, 25 of which are twining vines.
 Blepharodon sensu str. consists of two species, B. ampliflorus E. Fourn. and B. lineare (Decne.)
 Decne., distributed in E and S Brazil, Paraguay and N Argentina; wet or seasonally dry forest, dry sandy or rocky savannahs and disturbed areas; 0-2,000 m.